-Properties built or adapted to give extra floor area, whole house heating, special features in the bathroom and kitchen, and other features.
+Very sheltered Properties which generally have all the features of sheltered housing but will usually have special bathroom facilities as well.
+There will also be a greater level of care and support offered through the service of extra wardens, full-time carers or domiciliary assistance and the provision of at least one meal a day.
+Medium dependency Properties' design based on the standards of general needs housing but with the addition of other features of the above sheltered housing definition.
+Wheelchair housing Properties built or adapted to give extra floor area, whole house heating, special features in the bathroom and kitchen, and other features.
+Ambulant disabled Properties for people who have disabilities but are not confined to wheelchairs.

-Ambulant disabled

-Properties for people who have disabilities but are not confined to wheelchairs.
 Such accommodation is built or adapted to general needs housing standards but with a level or a ramped approach, a WC and bathroom at entrance level, and other special features.
 Other specially adapted Dwellings with other adaptations, for example the installation of renal dialysis equipment, should be included here if information is available.
-Inclusions/ Do not include exclusions mutual exchanges, successions and assignations; lets for lock-ups and garages; houses held for decanting tenants; lets for temporary accommodation; tenancies on properties acquired through the mortgage to rent scheme,stock transferas re-lets at the point of acquisition.
+Inclusions/ exclusions Po not include mutual exchanges, successions and assignations; lets for lock-ups and garages; houses held for decanting tenants; lets for temporary accommodation; tenancies on properties acquired through the mortgage to rent scheme, stock transferas relets at the point of acquisition.
 However, subsequent changes in these tenancies in the normal manner should be included.
-SHR To calculate the indicator, we will add: Calculation (i) the number of 'general needs' lets during the reporting year.
+SHR Calculation To calculate the indicator, we will add: (i) the number of 'general needs' lets during the reporting year.
 To: (ii) the number of 'supported housing' lets during the reporting year.

-Indicator Abandoned properties.
-C4 C3 The number of abandoned properties during the reporting year.
+Indicator C4 C3 Abandoned properties.
+64 63 The number of abandoned properties during the reporting year.
 Definition Abandoned property As defined by the Housing (Scotland) Act 2001, a property is abandoned where a landlord under a Scottish Secure Tenancy has reasonable grounds to believe that: • the house is unoccupied; and • the tenant does not intend to occupy the property as their home.

 It is appreciated that landlords may be reporting based on actions raised late in the previous year and not reporting the outcome of actions granted late in the current reporting year.
-Inclusions/ exclusions Do not include: properties abandoned where the tenant was subject to eviction actions.
+Inclusions/ exclusions properties abandoned where the tenant was subject to eviction actions.
 (These should be included in Indicator 20) Ensure you include: only properties which were abandoned following the abandonment procedures as set out in Sections 17 and 18 of the Housing (Scotland) Act 2001.

 Indicator Rent increase C5 C4 (i)Percentage average weekly rent increase to be applied in the next reporting year Definition Rent increase This is the average percentage increase in the rents to be in the next reporting year, as approved by the authorised body of the landlord (i.e. the rent increases approved before 31 March for implementation during the year beginning 1 April).
 The figure should be reported to two decimal places.
 For organisations with a policy of differential rent increases, further details can be supplied.